michaelmarty/UniDec/readme.md

 ## Change Log

+v.8.0.0

+Added **IsoDec** for isotopic deconvolution.
+This is a new window that allows you to deconvolve isotopic distributions.
+It is built using a neural net engine but has a similar interface to conventional UniDec.

+New IsoGen neural net for generating isotopic distributions.
+Used by IsoDec but also available in Python code and via DLL.

+Complete rewrite and restructuring of Importing code into UniDecImporter library.
+This should help harmonize and centralize the MS file reading functions.
+Removed some prior reliance on multiplierz for Agilent data.

+Various other under the hood changes to accomodate new code, and some bug fixes.

+Fixed label for DAR mode in UPP help files.

 v.
 7.0.3

 Added check box in UPP to allow all PNG images rather than SVG images, which can improve file sizes.